Fetching primary parquet sources and computing exhibits.

 The 20 most supply-concentrated products

-For each HS6 line, we compute the Herfindahl-Hirschman index over exporter shares of world exports, on the 0–10,000 scale.
+For each HS6 line, we compute the Herfindahl-Hirschman index over exporter shares of world exports, on the 0-10,000 scale.
 HHI = 10,000 means a single country supplies everything; HHI near 0 means the product is produced everywhere.
-The US DOJ/FTC (2023) Horizontal Merger Guidelines flag HHI > 2,500 as “highly concentrated” and HHI > 1,500 as “moderately concentrated”.
-Beck, Georgiadis & Gräb (2021), in their IMF Working Paper on critical inputs, argue that concentrated supply combined with low substitutability is the right operational definition of “critical dependence”.
+The US DOJ/FTC (2023) Horizontal Merger Guidelinesflag HHI > 2,500 as 'highly concentrated' and HHI > 1,500 as 'moderately concentrated'.
+Beck, Georgiadis & Gräb (2021), in their IMF Working Paper on critical inputs, argue that concentrated supply combined with low substitutability is the right operational definition of 'critical dependence'.
 The list below is restricted to products with more than US$500M of world trade in 2024 to suppress artefacts from ultra-thin markets.

 Top 20 HS6 products by supply-side HHI, 2024